jacksonkasi1/gcp-cloud-function-hono-js/README.md

 1. Fork the repository
 2. Create a feature branch
-3. Make your changes
+3. Make your changes following the modular architecture
-4. Test thoroughly
+4. Test thoroughly with both `npm run dev` and `npm run dev:prod`
+5. Run linting and formatting: `npm run check:fix`
-5. Submit a pull request
+6. Submit a pull request

 ---

-**Note**: This application is production-ready but uses mock data for demonstration.
-In a real-world scenario, you would integrate with actual databases and external services.
+**Note**: This application features a clean, modular architecture with comprehensive TypeScript support, environment separation, and production-ready deployment processes.
+The codebase is organized by domain (users, courses) with shared utilities and types for maximum maintainability and scalability.